Management 4930 - Selected Topics in Management » Fall 2019 » Quiz 4

 It is parents weekend and your parents will arrive at your dorm in an hour.
 There are two tasks left to be done: washing the dishes and vacuuming.
 You and your roommate have agreed to divide up the work.
 In the past, you have been able to do the dishes in 30 minutes and vacuum in 15 minutes.
 Your roommate takes 40 minutes to do the dishes and 60 minutes to vacuum.
 Based on this scenario:

-A. neither of you has an absolute advantage in either tasks, and you have a comparative advantage in vacuuming.
+A. you have an absolute advantage in both jobs and a comparative advantage in doing dishes.

-D. you have an absolute advantage in both jobs and a comparative advantage in doing dishes.
+D. your roommate has an absolute advantage in doing dishes and a comparative advantage in vacuuming.

 Question #2